The End of Blade of the Immortal: a merciless fate, stained in blood

 So, it isn’t the definitive Blade of the Immortal anime I was hoping for, but even still, it’s a great accompaniment to Hiroaki Samura’s beautifully drawn manga, has a lovely soundtrack, and is well worth watching for any adults fascinated by Japan’s era of samurai.

-10 replies on “The End of Blade of the Immortal: a merciless fate, stained in blood”
+10 responses to “The End of Blade of the Immortal: a merciless fate, stained in blood”

 Nice review, saw the anime last month and the ending was lingering in my mind but this just made the ending vivid again.
 Thank you very much!